 You can upload a JPEG, HEIC (iPhone), or PNG photo of your vaccination card or a PDF copy of a vaccination record.

 What do I do if I lost my vaccination card?

 If you were vaccinated in Maryland; West Virginia; or Washington, D.C., you can register and obtain your COVID-19 vaccination record from Maryland MyIR, a free website service that allows consumers to view and print copies of their official vaccination records directly from ImmuNet, Maryland’s immunization information system.
 Just register, download or print a copy of your certification of vaccination, and upload it into VMS.

 If you were not vaccinated in Maryland, your doctor’s office or the location where you were vaccinated (e.g., CVS, Walgreens, etc.) should also have a record and you should reach out to them to get a copy.
 You may also be able to locate this on your patient portal or on the pharmacy website under prescription records or immunization record.
 You can find your state’s immunization records system at this link provided by the CDC.

 How will I know when I’m due to get my booster?

-You are eligible for a booster if you got your second shot of the Pfizer or Moderna vaccine five months ago or more, or the single shot Johnson & Johnson vaccine more than two months ago.
+You are eligible for the original booster if you got your second shot of the Pfizer or Moderna vaccine five months ago or more, or the single shot Johnson & Johnson vaccine more than two months ago.
+You are eligible for the new bivalent booster if you got your final baseline shot more than two months ago.